 On March 15, 2021, we also entered into a senior secured asset-based credit facility ("ABL Facility") with Bank of America, N.A. ("Bank of America") as agent, for the lenders party thereto.
-The ABL Facility provides a new senior secured asset-based revolving credit facility up to a principal amount of \$150 million, which includes a sub-limit for the issuance of letters of credit up to \$5 million.
+The ABL Facility provides a new senior secured asset-based revolving credit facility up to a principal amount of \$150 million, which includes a sublimit for the issuance of letters of credit up to \$5 million.
 The ABL Facility may be increased up to an additional \$50 million at the Borrowers' request and the Lenders' option, subject to customary conditions.
-In June 2022, we further amended our ABL Facility to temporarily increase our borrowing capacity by \$25 million to \$200 million through December 31, 2022, which thereafter will be reduced to \$175 million.
-In November 2022, we entered into a third amendment to our ABL Facility to provide certain EBITDA adjustments with respect to our financial covenants.
+In June 2022, we further amended our ABL Facility to temporarily increase our borrowing capacity to \$200 million through December 31, 2022, which thereafter will be reduced to \$175 million.
+In November 2022, we entered into a third amendment to our ABL Facility to provide certain EBITDA adjustments with respect to our financial covenant.
 The ABL Facility includes a separate first in, last out (FILO) tranche, which allows the Company to borrow at higher advance rates on eligible accounts receivables and inventory balances.
-As of March 31, 2023, we had borrowing capacity of \$37.4 million.
+In October 2023, we entered into a fifth amendment to our ABL Facility to provide certain EBITDA adjustments with respect to our financial covenant.
+As of September 30, 2023, we had borrowing capacity of \$37.6 million.